Internal Revenue Service (IRS), Treasury.

 Abstract: If a taxpayer inquires about not receiving a refund and no return is found, this letter is sent requesting the taxpayer to file another return.
-The taxpayer must complete an affidavit stating that if they receive a second refund check, it will be return to the IRS.
+The taxpayer must complete an affidavit stating that if they receive a second refund check, it will be returned to the IRS.

 Current Actions: There are no changes being made to the letter at this time.

 Type of Review: Extension of a currently approved collection.

 Affected Public: Individuals or households, business or other for-profit organizations, not-for-profit institutions.